 • Are directly involved with the planning and production of the contest.

 • Have a business ownership/partnership with show management.

 • Use professional handler services for/with show management.

 - Although judge/competitor conflicts of interest are ultimately the competitor’s responsibility, it is in the best interest of show management to hire judges that have retired from the competition ring.

-GroomTeam USA has the responsibility to quickly address issues directly related to the awarding of points as referenced in sections 1 and 2 above.
-To resolve issues, immediately submit a Grievance Form for the perceived infraction to the attention of the GroomTeam USA Board of Directors.
+GroomTeam USA Inc.® has the responsibility to quickly address issues directly related to the awarding of points as referenced in sections 1 and 2 above.
+To resolve issues, immediately submit a Grievance Form for the perceived infraction to the attention of the GroomTeam USA Inc.® Board of Directors, Team Liaison, or Team Coordinator.
+At least one of these GroomTeam USA Inc.® leaders are present at almost all shows.
 Contact information can be found on the GroomTeam USA website.